software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/01-understanding-cairo-packages.md

 ## Packages and modules names considerations

-The name must be a valid Cairo identifier.
+The name must be a valid Cairo identifier which means:
-It must use only ASCII alphanumeric characters or underscores, and cannot be empty, nor can it start with a digit.
+- it must use only ASCII alphanumeric characters or underscores
+- it cannot start with a digit
+- it cannot be empty
-It also must not be a valid Cairo keyword or a single underscore (`_`).
+- it cannot be a valid Cairo keyword or a single underscore (`_`).